Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Inference

 Then the random interval

-where $\hat{\mu}_{k}^{\pm}=\hat{\mu}_k\pm t_{\mu,k}$ and $\hat{p}_{k}^{\pm}=\hat{p}_k\pm t_{p,k}$ Then, under assumption \ref{ass:mixing}
+where $\hat{\mu}_{k}^{\pm}=\hat{\mu}_k\pm t_{\mu,k}$ and $\hat{p}_{k}^{\pm}=\hat{p}_k\pm t_{p,k}$.
+Then, under assumption \ref{ass:mixing}

-\end{prop} Similar to Corollary~\ref{corol:iidtrunc}, the extension of Proposition~\ref{prop:mixing} to the case of one-tail truncated latent conditional expectations simply requires modifying the paddings to the bounds.
-Specifically, for the case of lower tail truncation, replace
+\end{prop} Similar to Corollary~\ref{corol:iidtrunc}, the extension of Proposition~\ref{prop:mixing} to the case of one-tail truncated latent conditional expectations simply requires modifying the \emph{endpoints}.
+Specifically, for the case of lower-tail truncation, replace